 \end{proof} By Fact~\ref{fact:correctness-for}, it remains to show that the output of Algorithm~\ref{algo:PMC} at line~\ref{line:2sat} is correct, i.e., $G$ has a perfect matching cut if and only if the constructed \textsc{2sat}-instance $\phi$ is satisfiable.

 Suppose first that $\phi$ admits a truth assignment.
 Then the partition $(X,Y)$ of $V(G)$ with~$X$ the set of all \lq true\rq\ vertices and $Y$ the set of all \lq false\rq\ vertices is a perfect matching cut of~$G$: the clauses constructed at lines~\ref{line:c1c3-private} and~\ref{line:c2-private} ensure that $X$ and $Y$ are non-empty, and any vertex in $X$ has a neighbor in $Y$ and vice versa.
 Moreover, the clauses constructed at lines~\ref{line:c1c3-others-v} and~\ref{line:c1c3-others-u}, and at lines~\ref{line:c2-others-v}--\ref{line:c2-others-u2} ensure that if $x\in X$ (respectively $x\in Y$) has a neighbor $p(x)\in Y$ (respectively $p(x)\in X$) then all neighbors $\not= p(x)$ of $x$ belong to the same part with $x$ and all neighbors $\not= x$ of $p(x)$ belong to the same part with $p(x)$.
-That is, $x$ has exactly on neighbor $p(x)$ in the other part.
+That is, $x$ has exactly one neighbor $p(x)$ in the other part.

 Conversely, suppose that $G$ has a perfect matching cut $(X,Y)$.
 Then set variable~$v$ to True if the corresponding vertex~$v$ is in~$X$, and False if it is in~$Y$.
-With Lemma~\ref{lem:leaf} we argue that~$\phi$ is satisfied by this truth assignment: the two clauses at line~\ref{line:c1c3-private} are satisfied because in this case $u$ and $v$ must belong to different parts, and also the clauses at lines~\ref{line:c1c3-others-v} and~\ref{line:c1c3-others-u} because the other neighbors~$x$ of $v$ and $u$ unless their private neighbors must belong to the same part with $v$, respectively, with $u$.
-Similar, the four clauses at line~\ref{line:c2-private} are satisfied because in this case $v$ and $w$, as well as $u_1$ and $u_2$ must belong to different parts, and also the clauses at lines~\ref{line:c2-others-v}--\ref{line:c2-others-u2} because the other neighbors~$x$ of $v,w,u_1$ and $u_2$ unless their private neighbors must belong to the same part with $v,w,u_1$ and $u_2$, respectively.
+With Lemma~\ref{lem:leaf}, we argue that~$\phi$ is satisfied by this truth assignment: the two clauses at line~\ref{line:c1c3-private} are satisfied because in this case $u$ is the private neighbor of $v$ and $v$ is the private neighbor of $u$, hence $u$ and $v$ must belong to different parts.
+Also, the clauses at lines~\ref{line:c1c3-others-v} and~\ref{line:c1c3-others-u} are satisfied because the other neighbors~$x$ of~$v$, respectively, of~$u$ must belong to the same part as~$v$, respectively, as~$u$.
+Similar, the four clauses at line~\ref{line:c2-private} are satisfied because in this case $v$ and $w$, as well as $u_1$ and $u_2$ must belong to different parts.
+Finally, the clauses at lines~\ref{line:c2-others-v}--\ref{line:c2-others-u2} are satisfied because the other neighbors~$x$ of $v,w,u_1$ and $u_2$ must belong to the same part as $v,w,u_1$ and~$u_2$, respectively.